News items older than four months can be viewed on the Archive page.

 One of several netloads is relayed quickly to the nearby tank truck.

 The water level in Stoney Creek, a tributary of Clayburn Creek, was low, but there had been some rain the previous night and there was enough water depth to release all 12,800 smolts into the pond beside Bateman Road.
 Later, the second tank load of 3000 smolts was delivered to nearby Clayburn Creek.
-They went into the sediment trap pond on the west side of the Wright Street, across from the village church.
+They went into the sediment trap pond on the west side of Wright Street, across from the Clayburn Village church.

 The following day, ARPSES president Dale Taylor had a look for the smolts in the Stoney Creek pond and didn’t see any.
 This means they were already on their way downstream to the Fraser River which will take them to the Salish Sea.
 Two years from now, the survivors (maybe 3%) will be returning to spawn in our creeks.